Guest post: The future is now: tech meets law in 2018

 There are now multiple free-to-use as well and commercial online databases on the market such as Australasian Legal Information Institute or Lex Machina which provide access to a wealth of relevant data.
 Cutting down on busywork involved in research has had a net positive impact on the legal profession as a whole, allowing experts to focus on what they were trained to do in the first place.

 Software Solutions for Efficient Administration

 Legal work by definition includes going through a lot of red tapes.
-Documents need to be drafted and signed at every junction in the legal process, relevant information has to be stored in databases, and all of these proceeding need to be recorded and administered for future reference.
+Documents need to be drafted and signed at every junction in the legal process, the relevant information has to be stored in databases, and all of these proceeding need to be recorded and administered for future reference.

 Fortunately, software management and automation solutions have steadily been improving over the years, simplifying and streamlining administrative work to a large extent.
 Management tools like Clio are used for document storage, billing and accounting.
-Services like Signable focus on providing business solutions for particular elements of legal work, in this case electronic document signatures.
-Finally, developments in the area of natural language generation have made it possible to automate the creation of many kind of documents, producing text that is indistinguishable from one created by real writers.
+Services like Signable focus on providing business solutions for particular elements of legal work, in this case, electronic document signatures.
+Finally, developments in the area of natural language generation have made it possible to automate the creation of many kinds of documents, producing text that is indistinguishable from one created by real writers.

 There are even instances where clients have reported that they prefer documents written by these algorithms, as they are usually more consistent than does drafted by actual people.
 Technological improvements such as these are quickly becoming indispensable for any serious law firm.

 The most exciting application of legal technology has to be the use of artificial intelligence for tasks previously reserved for human actors.
 Through a process called machine learning, specialized applications are tasked with producing a certain kind of result based on a given data-set, but without explicit instructions on how to do so.